-The Coast Guard proposes to establish special local regulations during the reenactment portion of the “Chestertown Tea Party Festival”, a marine event to be held on the waters of the Chester River, Chestertown, Maryland.
+The Coast Guard is establishing special local regulations during the reenactment portion of the “Chestertown Tea Party Festival”, a marine event to be held on the waters of the Chester River, Chestertown, MD on May 29, 2010.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to temporarily restrict vessel traffic in a portion of the Chester River during the event.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this proposed rule, call or e-mail Mr. Ronald Houck, U.S. Coast Guard Sector Baltimore, MD; telephone 410-576-2674, e-mail Ronald.L.Houck@uscg.mil.
-If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information
+If you have questions on this temporary rule, call or e-mail Mr. Ronald Houck, Sector Baltimore Waterways Management Division, Coast Guard; telephone 410-576-2674, e-mail Ronald.L.Houck@uscg.mil.
+If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

-On May 28, 2011, the Chestertown Tea Party Festival will sponsor a reenactment in the Chester River at Chestertown, Maryland.
+On May 29, 2010, the Chestertown Tea Party Festival will sponsor a reenactment in the Chester River at Chestertown, MD.
 The key component of the event consists of the Schooner SULTANA departing from its berth in Chestertown, transiting 200 yards to an anchorage location, embarking and disembarking Tea Party actors by dinghy, and then returning to its berth.
 Due to the need for vessel control during the event, the Coast Guard will temporarily restrict vessel traffic in the event area to provide for the safety of participants, spectators and other transiting vessels.

 Regulatory Planning and Review

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in the effected portions of the Chester River during the event.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+This rule may affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in the effected portions of the Chester River during the event.